Managing your money on Universal Credit

 Universal Credit has been rolled out across the UK for:

 Check if you can get Universal Credit (Citizens Advice)

 If you are receiving a legacy benefit and do not have a change in circumstances, you do not need to do anything until the DWP contacts you about moving to Universal Credit.

-If you do have to claim Universal Credit you will have to wait at least 5 weeks for your first payment.
+If you have to claim Universal Credit, you will wait at least 5 weeks for your first payment.